 The Baltimore Community Fellowships program seeks dynamic activists and social entrepreneurs interested in implementing projects that address problems in underserved communities.

-The Open Society Justice Initiative and Central European University invite applicants for the 2014 Summer School in Human Rights Litigation.
+The Open Society Justice Initiative and Central European University invite applicants for the 2017 Summer School in Human Rights Litigation.

-The Civil Society Leadership Awards offer master’s-level support to individuals who demonstrate academic and professional excellence as well as a deep commitment to building open society in their home communities.
+The Civil Society Leadership Awards (CSLA) provides fully-funded scholarships for master’s degree study to individuals who clearly demonstrate a deep commitment to leading positive social change in their communities.

 The Civil Society Scholar Awards support international academic mobility to enable doctoral students and university faculty to access resources that enrich socially engaged research and critical scholarship.

 This rapid-response initiative of the Open Society Foundations aims to support, protect, and empower those who are targets of hateful acts and rhetoric.

 The Open Society Initiative for Europe invites proposals from civil society organizations, or their consortia, that aim to expose, disrupt, and effectively change instances of particularistic governance models.